manqingzhou/manqingzhou.github.io/_posts/2020-02-16-coding-interview.md

 ---
 layout: post
-title: Time to prepare for on-site interview with microsoft
+title: Time to Prepare for on-site Interview with My Dream Company
 ---
 **Find ALL Anagrams in a String**
 example: s: "cbaebabacd" p: "abc" output:[0,6] #It is apparently a index